 Now, I am a huge Simpsons fan, and I was among those that saw the show from it’s roots on the Tracey Ullman show.
 I even remember the faces of those people on that show as they correspond to their roles on the Simpsons.
-Hank Azaria is the most recognizable, but these faces remain relatively obscure to the general public.
-You’ve seen Dan Castellaneta before, you just didn’t realize that his face went with Homer’s voice (along with a host of other non Simpsons voices, at that).

-Ultimately, this speaks to the almost ironic struggle for recognition faced by voice actors, and the voice acting industry at large.
+Ultimately, this speaks to the nigh ironic struggle for recognition faced by voice actors, and the voice acting industry at large.
 Mel Blanc got a name credit in cartoons in place of a pay raise, and he was among few in his day to do so.
-Voice actors remain loved by their dedicated fans, but viewed as disposable, modular, and fungible* by uncaring executives.
+Voice actors remain loved by their dedicated fans, but are viewed as disposable, modular, and fungible* by uncaring executives.

 Voice actors have obviously come a long way, though I had thought they had come further than to necessitate a squabble between a studio and one of the most recognized voices in America.
 Could I be wrong?
 Maybe Mr. Shearer was a jerk.
 And yet history already tells a different story, given the industry’s** penchant for treating voice talent so poorly.
 The information we have suggests that Shearer is justified in feeling as he does, and I’m inclined to believe his side.